TitilayoMG/Microsoft-Financial-Report/README.md

 * Dashboard
 ![](MsDash2.PNG)

+* Analysis page
+This page shows the calculations and working of the incomes before moving it to the dashboard page.
+Here, the figures are shown in a table format.

 ## Summary
 * Unearned revenue for productivity and business processes, intelligent cloud and more personal computing are $14,077, $12984 and $3336 with the percentage of 46%, 43% and 11% respectively.